-Prior to joining the Alliance, Todd served as Marine Education Manager for Discovery World in Milwaukee.
-He led expeditionary learning, research, and freshwater awareness programs aboard the school vessel Denis Sullivan, which he sailed across the Great Lakes, eastern seaboard, and Caribbean.
+Prior to joining the Alliance in 2008, Todd served as Marine Programs Manager for Discovery World in Milwaukee.
+He led expeditionary learning, research, and freshwater awareness programs aboard the vessel Denis Sullivan, which he sailed across the Great Lakes, eastern seaboard, and Caribbean.
 While there, Todd formalized a partnership with United Nations becoming the first ever United Nations flagship.
 Prior to that, he worked on both U.S. coasts in fisheries management and marine mammal research.
 Todd holds a captain’s license to sail vessels as big as 100 tons and acts as a relief Captain in the summer off the coast of Milwaukee.
-He received his masters degree in water policy and planning from University of Wisconsin–Milwaukee’s School of Freshwater Sciences, where he where he is now a member of the Alumni Board of Trustees.
+He received his masters degree in water policy and planning from University of Wisconsin–Milwaukee School of Freshwater Sciences, where he where he is now a member of the Alumni Board of Trustees.
 He is also a certified instructor of facilitation and co-teaches a course called the Journey of Collaboration based out of the Univ. of Wisconsin-Madison.
 When not working or sailing Todd enjoys life in Mount Pleasant, Wisconsin with his wife, three kids, dog, cat, and flock of chickens.